-How the electoral college works and is it time for a change?
+How the Electoral College works and is it time for a change?

 For example, in 2016 Hillary Clinton won the popular vote by a margin of about 3,000,000 votes but lost the Electoral College.
 In 2000, Al Gore won the popular vote by about 500,000 votes but also did not become president.

-“And in just plain ‘ole democracy, if you vote for the number 2 person your vote pretty much doesn’t count because they get no electoral vote,” said Mallard.
+“And in just plain ‘ole democracy, if you vote for the number two person, your vote pretty much doesn’t count because they get no electoral vote,” said Mallard.

 He also says the Electoral College system usually makes presidential candidates concentrate on swing states with higher electoral votes.

-“I haven’t seen any candidates going to Wyoming to get their 3 electoral votes,” said Mallard.
+“I haven’t seen any candidates going to Wyoming to get their three electoral votes,” said Mallard.

-Mallard does say that while many elections have ended up with the Electoral College vote following the popular vote, again what about the elections when that doesn’t happen?
+He does say that while many elections have ended up with the Electoral College vote following the popular vote, again, what about the elections when that doesn’t happen?
 Is a voter’s intent truly executed?
 Mallard believes following the popular vote may be the best choice.